What Are Stress Coping Skills

-Stress coping skills for kids are a set of actions or strategies that children can apply to maintain their physical and mental health in stress-inducing situations.
+Stress coping skills are a set of actions or strategies that children can apply to maintain their physical health and mental well being in stress-inducing situations.

-Today, children and adolescents face a multitude of stress, including conflicts with their parents, relationship problems with friends, school performance issues, and peer pressure.
+Nowadays, children and adolescents face a multitude of stress, including conflicts with their parents, relationship problems with friends, school performance issues, peer pressure, etc.

-Good coping skills are essential to a child’s healthy development.
+Learning healthy coping skills today is essential to a child’s development.

-Neuroscientists Jeansok Kim and David Diamond have found that there are three components in stress formation3.
+Neuroscientists Jeansok Kim and David Diamond have found that there are three components in stress formation4.

 - The experience must be perceived as aversive, and